Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: The instrument

 The result of this calibration is checked via the reconstruction of an independent pulsing antenna, mounted at a distance of about $\unit{4}{\kilo\meter}$ from both ARA stations on the rooftop of the IceCube Laboratory.
 The reconstruction algorithm described in Section \ref{sc_reconstruction} is used for this cross check.
 The figures of merit are the stability of the reconstruction as well as the residual which indicates the internal consistency of the station geometry.
-Signals from the rooftop pulser are not tagged as such and have to be filtered out of all recorded data by other means.
+Signals from the rooftop pulser are not tied to a GPS clock and have to be filtered out of all recorded data by other means.
 The residual is plotted before and after calibration for all data recorded during a rooftop pulser run in Figure \ref{ARA03RoofPComparisionRes}.
 Two peaks are visible in this distribution: one for noise waveforms with high residual around $10^{-1.5}$ and one for signal which shifts to significantly lower values after the calibration.
 This indicates that the assumed geometry is more consistent with the measured timing after the calibration has been applied.
 Figure \ref{ARA03RoofPComparisionThetaPhi} shows the actual result of the reconstruction compared to the expected value.
 After calibration, the reconstruction is much more self-consistent than before.
-Currently, more measurements are being taken to further improve the precision of this calibration.
+Currently, in the two stations all operating channels but two in A2 are calibrated in position and timing in this way.
+The two omitted channels in station A2, D3BV and D3BH, show a puzzling timing offset of several nanoseconds which is not corrected in the presented calibration.
+The source of this offset is unknown to date, but more measurements have been taken to further improve the precision of this calibration.